Timeking962/EagleOS-1.0/README.md

 EagleOS 1.0

-An Operating system designed to mimic Windows 3.11 in functionality.
+An Operating system developed in C++ and Assembly that is designed to mimic Windows 3.11 in functionality.

 Planned features:
 1. A Full Bootloader (Already Implemented)